docsforadobe/after-effects-scripting-guide/docs/property/propertygroup.md

 The PropertyGroup object represents a group of properties.
 It can contain Property objects and other PropertyGroup objects.
 Property groups can be nested to provide a parent-child hierarchy, with a Layer object at the top (root) down to a single Property object, such as the mask feather of the third mask.
 To traverse the group hierarchy, use PropertyBase methods and attributes; see [PropertyBase.propertyGroup()](propertybase.md#propertybasepropertygroup).
 For examples of how to access properties and property groups, see [PropertyBase object](propertybase.md).

+!!! info
-> PropertyGroup is a subclass of [PropertyBase](propertybase.md).
+    PropertyGroup is a subclass of [PropertyBase](propertybase.md).
 All methods and attributes of PropertyBase, in addition to those listed below, are available when working with PropertyGroup.

+!!! info
-> PropertyGroup is a base class for [Layer](../layer/layer.md) and [MaskPropertyGroup](maskpropertygroup.md).
+    PropertyGroup is a base class for [Layer](../layer/layer.md) and [MaskPropertyGroup](maskpropertygroup.md).
 PropertyGroup attributes and methods are available when working with layer or mask groups.

 ---